fbpx

 When you put your hands on these boots for the first time you can tell right away they are made out of a higher content of rubber.
 The rubber is more supple and soft compared to cheaper boots with higher plastic/clay content.

-I found that these boots overall did well, but not perfect.
-In two places, large thorns did make their way into the rubber and even would drag through the rubber a tiny bit, creating non-leaking cuts.
+I found that these boots overall did pretty well, but not perfect.
+Thorns are a weakness for the softer more supple rubber.
+Thorns do make their way into the rubber and even drag through the rubber, creating non-leaking cuts.

-Overall, these boots are quite durable, and am impressed.
-I would have been more impressed if the thorns had not cut as deeply in those two places.
-But for the number of thorns I’ve walked through, it’s still pretty impressive they only had two cuts.
+Overall, these boots are fairly durable, more durable than neoprene for sure.
+I would have been more impressed if the thorns had not cut into the boots.

 In my experience, low-content rubber boots are more slippery and harder to puncture because they are more plastic and thus more durable.
-Thorns also don’t drag through the plastic rubber as easily, they’ll just break off instead.
+Thorns also don’t drag through the plastic rubber as easily, they’ll just slide off or break off instead.

 Longevity

-Most people will not be abusing their boots to the same degree.
-If I get 5 years out of them I would expect someone who uses them just on weekends and who will generally be avoiding nasty thorn bushes will last them much longer.
+That said, most people will not be abusing their boots to the same degree.
+If I get 2 years out of them I would expect someone who uses them just on weekends and who will generally be avoiding nasty thorn bushes will last them longer.
+Just be careful of barbed wire!

 Care & Suggestions